 You the student should take a professional attitude as a true student of the subject, and as a rule, never let any word or concept go past you that you do not thoroughly understand.
 Do not be afraid or embarrassed to ask questions.
 It is your job to thoroughly understand the material.

 The objectives of the course:

 1. A lifetime intuitive understanding of the basic principles of microeconomics so that you achieve economic enlightenment and sophistication.

-2. The ability to analyze economic issues and distinguish good from bad analysis.
+2. The ability to analyze economic issues and distinguish good from bad economic thinking.

 3. The ability to apply economic concepts to your own life.
 Concepts you can apply include opportunity costs in making choices, comparative advantage, using marginal analysis, exchange, efficiency, the impact of taxes and regulations, and the difference between constitutional and operational choices.

 Fred Foldvary received his B.A. from the University of California at Berkeley, and his M.A. and Ph.D. in economics from George Mason University, Virginia.
 He also has taught economics at Santa Clara University and in Latvia, Virginia Tech, CSU Hayward, John F. Kennedy University, and University of California Extension.

 Dr. Foldvary is the author of Public Goods and Private Communities and Dictionary of Free-Market Economics.
 He edited Beyond Neoclassical Economics and co-edited The Half-Life of Policy Rationales.
 His areas of research include public finance, business cycles, governance theory, economic philosophy, and the economics of real estate.